 5. Remove Stains from a Pizza Stone

 The pizza stone is so low maintenance that it can comfortably go through about 30-40 pizzas before it needs cleaning.
 However, when it’s time to clean it, take care not to ruin it by soaking or using soap and water on it.
 Simply run your pizza stones through the oven’s self-cleaning cycle to get them looking like new again.
+Cool water in one wash cycle will do the trick!
 Couldn’t be easier!

 6. Did You Know How Powerful Lemons Are In Stain Removal?